Alleny244/Android-RockPaperScissor/README.md

 ## Introduction:

-This is just a small project that I started wokring on back in December 2017.
+This is just a small project that I started working on back in December 2017.
 I was in a period where I was learning how to develope Android Applications.
 I soon started working on this little project of mine, after learning the basics of Android development.
 This is a simple Rock, Paper, Scissor game, with a easy user interface that is fairly easy to use by anyone.
 The whole application is written in Java.

 ## How does it work?